-Wash your dog with Neem soap or shampoo to avoid biting insects, ringworm, mange mites, ticks and fleas, any skin disorders, or fungal infection.
+Wash your dog with Neem soap or shampoo to avoid biting insects, ringworm, mange mites, ticks and fleas, any skin disorders, or fungal infections.

 Neem is just as good for the skin and hair of your pets as it is for you.

 Neem spray is a popular insect spray.
 However, one of the most valued benefits of the spray in the garden is that it is non-toxic to us, to other mammals, birds, bees, and even to beneficial insects.